lancekrogers/lancekrogers/README.md

 ## 📞 Available for New Opportunities

+## 📞 Available for New Opportunities

 I’m a builder and a doer.
 Since my last contract, I’ve built an overland vehicle, finished my basement, and shipped multiple software projects.

-I’m now looking for my next role or contract.
-If you’re seeking someone who gets things done rather than just grinding leetcode, reach out.
-Particularly interested in blockchain and AI-focused roles.
+I’m now looking for my **next role or contract**.
+If you’re seeking someone who gets things done rather than just grinding LeetCode, reach out!
+I’m particularly interested in **blockchain and AI-focused roles**.

 <!-- - 💼 [blockhead.consulting](https://blockhead.consulting) -->